 COMMUNICATION STYLE

-Hierarchy is very important in Korean culture.
+Hierarchy is important in Korean culture.
 It is important to be aware of the seniors within the group.
-Different names are assigned to each member within a group to emphasize their place and role within the group.
+Different titles are assigned to each member within a group to emphasize their order of seniority and role within the group.

 SOCIAL STRUCTURE AND FAMILY